 The science behind recovery gear should come with an asterisk.
-It’s not that it doesn’t work, but the benefits may be more mental than physical; there’s a limit to how much it can help.
+It’s not that it doesn’t work, but the benefits may be more mental than physical.
 The term active recovery stems from the effort to ease soreness and prepare our bodies for the next effort.
-And yet, science shows that the best recovery method is actually passive, free and something we can’t function without sleep.
+And yet, science shows that the best recovery method is actually passive, free and can't happen without adequate sleep.

-We pulled ten of the best recovery aids to help you improve sleep and muscle soreness.
-While pampering yourself into a relaxed state may be the most beneficial outcome, anything that feels good after using it is worth the investment.
+We pulled ten of the best recovery aids to help you improve sleep and bounce back from muscle soreness.
+While pampering yourself into a relaxed state may be the most beneficial outcome, anything that feels good during and after use is worth the investment.

 For light-resistance stretches or recovery cooldowns, these bands can work muscles in a variety of ways you can’t (safely) get from free weights.
 The five color-coded bands represent different weights, with the red one providing two pounds of resistance and the black one registering around 25 pounds.
 For recovery, you want to stay on the lower end of that scale — save those heavier bands for an actual workout.
 It’s a simple set that’s affordable and travel-friendly, plus it comes with a lifetime guarantee.